 Where to Buy Shishito Pepper Seeds

 As a previous farmer and avid gardener, I purchase seed from many seed companies.
-But for this particular variety, I purchase my seed from Kitizawa Seed Company.
+But for this particular variety, I like to buy from the Kitizawa Seed Company.
 They specialize in all sorts of Asian vegetables–cabbage, eggplant, onion, greens, etc. It’s so hard not to order everything, but here are some of my favorites from this company:

 Shishito Pepper Steak